-[Regulation 8 inserted in Gazette 5 Dec 2013 p.
-5653-6.]
+[Regulation 8 inserted: Gazette 5 Dec 2013 p.
+5653-6; amended: Gazette 10 Jan 2017 p.
+196.]

 9. Intrusive or dominant noise characteristics

 (1) In this regulation and in regulation 7 —

 impulsiveness means a variation in the emission of a noise where the difference between LA peak and LA Slow max is more than 15 dB when determined for a single representative event;